 Given a set of candidate models for the data, the preferred model is the one with the minimum AIC/BIC value.
 Hence, the measures not only reward goodness of fit, but also include a penalty that is an increasing function of the number of estimated parameters.
 AIC uses a fixed constant, 2, in the penalty term whereas the penalty in BIC is a function of the number of observations.
 It is not always obvious how 'number of observations' should be defined for time-to-event data, particularly for grouped or split data.
 Volinsky and Raftery (2000) suggest using the number of events for N in the BIC penalty term for survival models.
-The estimates stats command contains an option $\mathbf{n}(\mathbf{\#})$ for specifying N.
+The estimates stats command contains an option n(#) for specifying N. In this exercise, the estimates table command will give the BIC based on number of events as preferred.